 31 July 2021 // Ernabella Choir

 In 1954 the choir went on tour for the first time.
 They travelled 1400 kilometres over dusty roads on the back of a truck to Adelaide, to see Queen Elizabeth on her first visit to Australia.
-Later the choir sang at a church in Alice Springs, where they met a special guest, Prince Philip.
+Later, the choir sang at a church in Alice Springs where they met a special guest, Prince Philip.

 "You wouldn't get it out of another kid's choir, they just put the foot to the floor and off they go.
-It's really special," explains school principal, Sam Osborne.
+It's really special," explained school principal, Sam Osborne.
 The choir of 90 students is about more than just singing.
 It's also used as a behavioural and language tool in the classroom.

 "Often choir is used as the reason to get back up on the bike and have another go (at school).
 They get confidence and encouragement from the family about choir.
-Everyone says, 'Hey, come on, you don't to miss out on choir'," says Sam.
+Everyone says, 'Hey, come on, you don't to miss out on choir'," said Sam.

 While most of the kids speak fluent Pitjantjatjara at home, English is often a second language only taught at school.
 Many of the kids in the choir have serious hearing problems in the form of otitis media, a middle ear infection that can cause hearing loss and runny ear.

 "What it means is we have to be quite fussy about getting the sound right.
-If the kids can't hear themselves they tend to go flat on long notes where they can't hear the piano or each other," says Sam.
+If the kids can't hear themselves they tend to go flat on long notes where they can't hear the piano or each other,"

 "I've been at funerals that are highly emotive and they are absolutely amazing.
 They help temper the level of emotion, if there's someone really out of control they just look up and the kids are there.
-They sort of bring people together," says Sam.
+They sort of bring people together," said Sam.